 - Help someone with any of these things

 The core idea of the book is Freewriting

 Freewriting is a fast method of thinking onto paper.
 It is basically about spilling your mind onto paper or computer, without any judgment or stopping – just fast continuous writing, going with the flow.
 You can even talk to yourself in your writing, or write “blah blah blah” repeatedly when stuck.
-It is the quantity that is important.
-Quality can be distilled later by editing.

 Writers block?
 Pffff.
 That doesn’t exist in the realm of Freewriting.
 Just write – even if it’s crap.
 You are thinking already, so write the thoughts.
 Even if you have to write about how you don’t have anything to write, you can write.

 The Freewriting technique in allows you to access and exploit your subconscious mind – that’s where the “genius” lives.
 It enables you access the raw stream of thoughts directly from your sub consciousness.
 The results are almost always incredible.

 And it works for everyone.
 Even if you hated school writing assignments, you will love Freewriting.